dylan-lang/opendylan/documentation/website/source/download/index.rst

 ===============

 .. warning:: These builds are quite old.
-We're working hard to have new builds posted soon, hopefully by the end of November, 2011.
+We're working hard to have new builds posted soon, within the first half of December, 2011.

 Open Dylan IDE
 --------------